 - Unique combinations of crew members, missions, resource tiles and events offers a high degree of replayability

-- Modular game components enable players to customise the game their way, opening up a range of possible strategies for victory
+- Modular game components enable players to customize the game their way, opening up a range of possible strategies for victory

 - Non-linear game dynamics provide great competition right up to the very end of the game, preventing runaway wins

-- Various game modes (1v1, Free-For-All and 2v2) offer additional ways to customise the Lander experience
+- Various game styles offer additional ways to customize the Lander experience

 In Lander, players build the board as the game progresses.
 To start, a central hex is placed in the middle of the playing surface to denote the crash site of the ship.
 The hex is surrounded by 18 randomly drawn tiles which consist of one of three resource types: energy, food or titanium.
 These tiles represent the territory around the Lander that the crew can initially explore.
 Each tile has three numbers which indicate how many resources that tile produces when a player claims it with one, two or three structures.
 Before the first round begins, each player claims three different tiles with their coloured pieces and receive the corresponding number of resources for each.